Water Treatment Process

 How often do you test the water and how are results shared?

-NTMWD has a state-certified laboratory that analyzes over a quarter million water quality samples a year — about 685 samples daily — to ensure drinking water meets or surpasses safe water requirements.
-The District laboratory tests water in our system and provides testing services for member cities and customer entities.
+NTMWD has a state-certified laboratory that analyzes over a quarter million water quality samples a year — hundreds of tests daily — to ensure water quality meets or surpasses safe water requirements.
+The District laboratory tests water in our system and provides testing services for Member Cities and Customer entities.
 Additionally, the TCEQ conducts independent tests in the NTMWD and city systems to ensure compliance with state and federal regulations.
 Results are posted online at www.NTMWD.com/water-quality-reports.

 - Where can I see the test results?